FelixPetersen-Client/wiki-1/MetaWiki.md

-I use gollum for hosting this wiki.
+I use gollum for hosting this wiki on GitHub.

 ## Workflow for allowing pull requests: (since GitHub doesn't allow pull requests for wikis.)